skoude/skoude.github.io/_posts/2015-05-19-Using-Ansible-to-deploy-instances.markdown

 `brew install ansible`

-Then on linux or mac, create a  shh-keys (in this example it's called cloud.key) and deploy that ssh-key on your Openstack tenant..
+Then on linux or mac, create a  ssh-keys (in this example it's called cloud.key) and deploy that ssh-key on your Openstack tenant..

 ## 1. Generate ssh-keys